How long does it take to do a barrier treatment spray and how long does it last?

 Biting midges live in many coastal and inland areas of East and Western Australia.
 They are most commonly found in tropical and sub-tropical parts of the State near sandy estuarine and foreshore areas and mangrove swamps.
 They are very common in some coastal areas of north-west WA.
 Many species will only travel a few hundred metres from their breeding sites, while others may travel several kilometres.

-What are the health impacts?
+What are the health impacts of biting midges?

 Biting midges are not known to transmit any human diseases in Australia.
 However, bites often cause a severe local (allergic) reaction and can be painful and/or irritating for some people.
 The severity of the reaction varies from person to person.
 People who are regularly exposed to biting midges may become desensitised over time, eventually experiencing only a very mild reaction or no reaction at all.